 Limitation and future recommendations

 This study has focused upon the impact of interactional justice over employees turnover intentions in SMEs in private sector of Pakistan only, therefore, the findings of this study may not be applicable or valid over the employees or private sector organizations of developed countries.
 Similarly, the study has based its evaluations on an emotional state of mind or characteristic of an individual, therefore, the societal norms and priorities changes with change in culture and religion, hence the findings of this study may also not be valid or applicable over the residents of other ethnicities or regions of the world.
-Moreover, the researcher has selected very few numbers of SMEs within a limited geographical jurisdiction, therefore the genralizability of this study might be affected due to the fact that employees in other cities of Pakistan might have different emotional state of mind, for example, the cultural values and emotional state of individuals belongs to Pukhtoon ethnicity is quite different from that of other ethnicities residing in the country, like baloch, Punjabi and shindi.
+Moreover, the researcher has selected very few numbers of SMEs within a limited geographical jurisdiction, therefore the genralizability of this study might be affected due to the fact that employees in other cities of Pakistan might have different emotional state of mind, for example, the cultural values and emotional state of individuals belongs to Pukhtoon ethnicity is quite different from that of other ethnicities residing in the country, like Baloch, Punjabi and shindi.
 So the implications of this study might give different results even in other regions within Pakistan.
 Future researcher can use this study as a valuable piece of information regarding this new aspect of the emotional state of mind of individuals that could affect the relationship between the interactional justice and employee’s turnover intentions, similarly this study will also work as a basis of conceptual evaluation for future qualitative investigations in the given field of interest or topic of this study.

 References